 1. A defendant is convicted of an offence in proceedings brought before the Crown Court or where a defendant’s case is committed to the Crown Court for sentence; and

 2. The prosecution asks the court to commence POCA proceedings or the court considers it appropriate to commence POCA proceedings.

-POCA proceedings are mandatory where the prosecution ask the court to proceed to the confiscation stage.
-Confiscation orders can only be made by the Crown Court.
-The Magistrates’ Court has no power to make confiscation orders.
+POCA proceedings are mandatory where the prosecution asks the court to proceed to the confiscation stage, potentially at a POCA court hearing.
+The Magistrates’ Court has no power to make confiscation orders; these can only be made by the Crown Court.

-Once the benefit figure and the available amount have been calculated the confiscation order can be made.
-Using the benefit figure and the available amount a final figure, known as the recoverable amount, is calculated.
+Using the benefit figure and the available amount, a final figure known as the recoverable amount is calculated.
 The confiscation order is then made in the sum of the recoverable amount.

 The defendant is immensely wealthy and the value of his current assets amounts to £5,000,000.
 The available amount is therefore £5,000,000.

-A POCA hearing may take place if no agreement can be reached regarding the defendant’s financial benefit and amount to be confiscated.
-Evidence will be gathered from the defendant, experts, and third parties.
+A POCA court hearing may take place if no agreement can be reached regarding the defendant’s financial benefit and the amount to be confiscated.
+Before a POCA court hearing takes place, evidence will be gathered from the defendant, a Proceeds of Crime Act lawyer, experts and third parties.

-The Proceeds of Crime negligence test means that someone working in a sector (eg. banking or other financial services) can be convicted for neglecting to report money laundering if there are “reasonable grounds for knowing or suspecting” that it is going on in their place of work.
-If a person fails to report fraudulent activity, they could face five years in prison.
+The Proceeds of Crime negligence test means that someone working in a regulated sector (such as banking or other financial services) can be convicted for failure to disclose money laundering if there are “reasonable grounds for knowing or suspecting” that it is going on in their place of work.
+If a person neglects to report fraudulent activity, they could face five years in prison.

-If you are being investigated under the Proceeds of Crime Act and would like professional advice contact us.
+If your client is being investigated under the Proceeds of Crime Act and would like professional advice from a specialist Proceeds of Crime Act barrister, please contact us.